renode/renode-docs/source/advanced/building_from_sources.rst

     ./build.sh -p

-The packages will have a version assigned to them, defined by the contents of ``tools/version`` file.
+The packages will have a version assigned to them, defined by the contents of the ``tools/version`` file.

 You can also build nightly packages with::